stepHanB86/Restaurant_Ordering_System/README.md

 - **Frontend Upgrade:** Redevelop the front end using Flutter for a modern, cross-platform user experience.
 - **Kitchen Organization:** Add features to assist with the organization and management of kitchen operations.
+- **Cash Register System:** Integrate a cash register system.
-- **Data Analytics:** Expand the app to capture and analyze all business-relevant operational data
+- **Data Analytics:** Expand the app to capture and analyze all business-relevant operational data.

 ## Setup